DeclanChidlow/vale.rocks/src/posts/connecting-to-australian-public-school-internet.md

 Your next step is to install the required certificates.
 These certificates allow you to certify yourself on the network.
 The process varies based on your computer's operating system.

 > [!IMPORTANT]
-> Note that installing these certificates allows your school to view encrypted network packets sent to or from your device.
-That means that your school can see your passwords, what sites you visit, and, in some cases, your search history.
+> Note that installing these certificates may allow your school to view encrypted network packets sent to or from your device.
+This could mean that your school can see your passwords, what sites you visit, and, in some cases, your search history.

 ### Windows